sleepy-project/docs/en_us/v5/https.md

 ### Certificate Permission Issues

-If Sleepy fails to start with an error about being unable to read certificates, ensure the running user has permission:
+If Sleepy fails to start and reports an error about being unable to read certificates, ensure the running user has permissions:

 ```bash
 sudo chmod 644 /path/to/your/cert.pem